 - Flags potential merge conflicts if you've modified the same file as someone else.

-Open GitHub Repositories in the Remote Explorer to see all the GitHub repositories you've accessed.
+- Open Remote Repositories in the Remote Explorer to see all the GitHub repositories you've accessed.

 - You can quickly open a GitHub repository to continue working, or view and compare any uncommitted changes you may have.
 Additionally, you can apply uncommitted changes across branches from the same repository.

 Continue Working On...